trinker/dasonk.github.com/_posts/2012-10-09-Using-Jekyll-and-Mathjax.md

 </script>
 {% endhighlight %}

-I'm sure there is a better way to do this so that you don't need to add this whenever you change themes but this is working for me for the time being:
+I'm sure there is a better way to do this so that you don't need to add this whenever you change themes but this is working for me for the time being.

 However using Maruku (the default markdown rendering engine with Jekyll) actually using math can be a pain since it likes to replace `_` with `<em>` no matter where it is in the post.
-So `x_i` gets converted to `x<em>i` which is not what we want.
+So `$$x_i$$` gets converted to `$$x<em>i$$` which is not what we want.

 To have a nice setup for using math in my posts I switched my markdown rendering engine from the default with Jekyll (Maruku) to kramdown.
 I just installed the kramdown gem